DSMLIUI/coding-chatbot/README.md

 # source .venv/bin/activate # Uncomment if running locally
 ```
 Uncomment by highlighting them and pressing `CTRL (CMD on Mac) \`

-It creates a virtual environment to download all the python dependencies.
+This will create a virtual environment to download all the Python dependencies.

 ```bash
 cd coding-chatbot